brandon-m-wang/cs198-75/src/web-hw/hw8.md

       code: dotenv.config();
       lang: javascript
   - type: ps
-    paragraph: "Next, in order to connect to our MongoDB, we'll be using mongoose, a middleware designed to simplify access to our MongoDB data through
+    paragraph: "Next, in order to connect to your MongoDB, you'll be using mongoose, a middleware designed to simplify access to your MongoDB data through
-      \"models,\" which are defined as schemas that determine the structure of our documents within our \"posts\" and \"users\" collections.
+      \"models,\" which are defined as schemas that determine the structure of your documents within your \"posts\" and \"users\" collections.
 Connect the mongoose middleware as such, and write in helpful console log string for your own development purposes:"
   - type: cbs
     codeblock:
       code: >-